 The hip is a structurally sound joint that is surrounded and supported by several large structures, including the hamstrings, quadriceps, gluteal muscles, and lower back musculature.
 This stable structure is not easily injured; however, sport activities, falls, and overuse may lead to an injury.
 There are also certain diseases (i.e. arthritis) that may lead to hip injuries or further problems and pain in the hip- especially as one ages.

 Hip injuries are typically treated utilizing physical therapy.
 JAG-ONE Physical Therapy can be a resource to everyone –from youth athletes to the construction worker- to regain strength and mobility in the hip following an injury.
 We utilize expert physical therapy methods to achieve favorable results.
-With locations in New Jersey, New York, and Pennsylvania, JAG-ONE Physical Therapy offers state-of-the-art care for those suffering with a hip injury.
+With over 100 locations in New Jersey, New York, and Pennsylvania, JAG-ONE Physical Therapy offers state-of-the-art care for those suffering with a hip injury.

 Common Hip Injuries

 Explore the common hip injuries below and make an appointment at JAG-ONE Physical Therapy to address your hip injury and/or hip pain.

 Physical therapy can help to improve function and mobility in your hips, and in turn, your overall well-being.
 When it comes to hip pain, whether or not you would benefit from physical therapy depends on your health condition and what’s causing the pain in your hip.

 Generally, physical therapy helps improve pain associated with specific hip injuries, as well as mild to moderate forms of arthritis.

 Hip pain can be excruciating.
 Most often, it’s due to muscle tightening around the joint within the hip.
 Sometimes the source of pain is a pinched nerve in the hip area.